 The distributed discrete-event (DDE) model of computation incorporates a distributed notion of time into a dataflow style of computation.
 Time progresses in a DDE model when the actors in the model execute and communicate.
 Actors in a DDE model communicate by sending messages through bounded, FIFO channels.
 Time in a DDE model is distributed and localized, and the actors of a DDE model each maintain their own local notion of the current time.
 Local time information is shared between two connected actors whenever a communication between said actors occurs.
-Conversely, communication between two connected actors are adhered to.
+Conversely, communication between two connected actors can occur only when constraints on the relative local time information of the actors are adhered to.